neelr/clamp/README.md

 ### Step 4: Train Your Model 🏋️‍

-Train CLAMP with your data to become the sorcerer supreme of material science!
+Train CLAMP with your data

 ```python
 python clamp_model.py